jonasweigt42/KickbasePlayerSubmit/README.md

-# Project Base for Vaadin and Spring Boot
+# Project Base with Vaadin and Spring Boot

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.

 The best way to create your own project based on this starter is [start.vaadin.com](https://start.vaadin.com/) - you can get only the necessary parts and choose the package naming you want to use.